dometec/vernemq-apikey/README.md

 # vernemq-apikey

-Use API-KEY as env. variable to specify the apikey ow vernemq
+Use APIKEY as env. variable to specify the apikey ow vernemq

+# Build the container

+ docker build . -t dometec/vernemq:1.12.3-apikey